 Remedies for Truck Accident Victims

-After an accident, our lawyers will conduct an immediate investigation to determine if trucking companies and drivers did everything they were required by law to do.
+After an accident, our attorney will conduct an immediate investigation to determine if trucking companies and drivers did everything they were required by law to do.
 We will investigate the driver’s background and ensure that evidence such as the truck’s GPS system and driver logbook were preserved and filled out accurately.
 Even with safety measures in place, trucking accidents still occur.
 Depending on the circumstances surrounding a truck accident, remedies may be available for injured victims.
 If driver negligence is implicated, monetary damages can generally be recovered to pay for medical bills, loss of wages, pain, and suffering.
 In some circumstances, punitive damages may be awarded, if the negligence was egregious.
 If you were injured in a trucking accident, speak to a truck accident lawyer to learn more about your legal rights and options.